Powerball: Jackpot rises to $1.04 billion after another drawing without a big winner

-DES MOINES, Iowa (AP) — The Powerball jackpot climbed to an estimated $1.04 billion after no players hit it big Saturday night, continuing a stretch of lottery futility lasting for more than two months.
+DES MOINES, Iowa (AP) — The Powerball jackpot climbed to an estimated $1.04 billion after no players hit it big Saturday night, continuing a stretch of lottery futility lasting over two months.

 The numbers drawn were: 19, 30, 37, 44, 46 and red Powerball 22.